ONL/docker-tinyldap/README.md

-# docker-tinyldap
+# TinyLDAP
-Fefe's tinyldap as Docker Container
+Fefe's tinyldap server as Docker Image, see https://www.fefe.de/tinyldap for details